Dans-labs/dariah/docs/Workflow.md

 ### readWorkflow ###

-Given a document in some table, this function compiles the workflow attributes and gives them a proper value.
+Given a document in some table, this function loads the workflow attributes for that document (if any).
+The attributes are loaded from the workflow table.
+That table has records with fields `table`, `eId` and `attributes`, where `table` and `eId` specify exactly which the record in question is, and `attributes` is a dictionary of all workflow data for that record that is currently stored.

+If `compute=True` is passed, the workflow attributes will be computed.
 The determination of these attributes is dictated by the [data model](Model), in the individual [tables]({{site.serverBase}}/models/tables), under the key `workflow/read`.

 There you find a sequence of instructions by which the system can compute workflow attributes for each record in a table.
 Let us look at an example: